thediveo/thediveo.github.io/docs/art/morbyd.md

 streaming using `100 CONTINUE` headers.
 No reaction for months after filing this issue, just total silence.
 Then there is `dockertest`'s callback function option setting exposing the naked Docker API data structures and that begs the
 question: why not real _option functions_?
-The incorrect implementation of tri-state flags as only "true" or "default" (basically, "omitempty" in `json.Marshal` parlance), but not as "true", "false", and "default".
+Next up: the incorrect implementation of tri-state flags as only "true" or "default" (basically, "omitempty" in `json.Marshal` parlance), but not as "true", "false", and "default".
 By then 23% (sic!) code coverage probably doesn't matter anyway.
 And some missing newer API parameters that I happen to need in my unit tests.